bdickason/bdickason.com/posts/pm-lead-massive-projects-writer-editor.md

 **What do you do to get into creative mode?
 Do you have a system or tips?
 I'd love to hear more: [@bdickason](http://twitter.com/bdickason)**

+*Special thanks to Kashi for introducing me to Writer vs. Editor.*

 <strong>Get my newsletter.</strong>  It features simple improvements you can make to improve your day-to-day PM life.
 From Product Vision/Strategy to Goals and Metrics to Roadmaps and everything in between.